Learning low-rank latent mesoscale structures in networks: Markov-Chain Monte Carlo (MCMC) Motif-Sampling Algorithms

 \section{Markov-Chain Monte Carlo (MCMC) Motif-Sampling Algorithms}

-We mentioned in Section~\ref{subsection:NDL_formulation} that one of the main difficulties in solving the optimization problem \eqref{eq:NDL_exact} is to directly sample an {injective homomorphism $\x:F\hookrightarrow \G$} from the distribution {$\pi_{F\hookrightarrow \G}$ (see \eqref{eq:def_embedding_F_N_inj}).} To overcome this difficulty, we use the Markov-chain Monte Carlo (MCMC) algorithms that were introduced in~\cite{lyu2019sampling}.
-Although the algorithms in~\cite{lyu2019sampling} apply to networks with edge weights and/or node weights, we only use the simplified forms of them that we give in Algorithms~\ref{alg:pivot} and~\ref{alg:glauber}.
-Algorithm~\ref{alg:pivot} with the option $\texttt{AcceptProb}=\texttt{Approximate}$ is a novel algorithm of the present paper.
+In {Appendix}~\ref{subsection:NDL_formulation}, we mentioned that one of the main difficulties in solving the optimization problem \eqref{eq:NDL_exact} is to directly sample an injective homomorphism $\x:F\hookrightarrow \G$ from the distribution $\pi_{F\hookrightarrow \G}$ (see \eqref{eq:def_embedding_F_N_inj}).
+To overcome this difficulty, we use (and extend to one new variant) the Markov-chain Monte Carlo (MCMC) algorithms that were introduced in~\cite{lyu2023sampling}.
+Although the algorithms in~\cite{lyu2023sampling} apply to networks with edge weights and/or node weights, we only use the simplified forms of them that we give in Algorithms~\ref{alg:pivot} and~\ref{alg:glauber}.
+Algorithm~\ref{alg:pivot} with the option $\texttt{AcceptProb} = \texttt{Approximate}$ is a novel algorithm of the present paper.
 Using these MCMC sampling algorithms, we generate a sequence $(\x_{t})_{t\ge 0}$ of homomorphisms $F\rightarrow \G$ such that the distribution of $\x_{t}$ converges to $\pi_{F\rightarrow \G}$ under some mild conditions on $\G$ and $F$~\cite[Thm.
 5.7]{lyu2020online}.

-{ Once we have an iterative motif-sampling algorithm, we combine it with a standard rejection-sampling algorithm to shrink the support of the probability distribution $\pi_{F\rightarrow \G}$ to that of injective homomorphisms $\x:F\hookrightarrow \G$.
+{ Once we have an iterative motif-sampling algorithm, we combine it with a standard rejection-sampling algorithm to shrink the support of the probability distribution $\pi_{F\rightarrow \G}$ to injective homomorphisms $\x:F\hookrightarrow \G$.
 (See, e.g.,~\cite{glasserman2004monte} for background information about rejection sampling.)
 The key idea is to ignore (i.e., `reject') the unwanted instances in the trajectory $(\x_{t})_{t\ge 0}$.
 In our case, the instances that we reject are the homomorphisms $\x_{t}$ that are not injective.
 That is, we reject situations in which $\x_{t}(1),\ldots,\x_{t}(k)$ are not all distinct.
-We state our algorithm for injective motif sampling in Algorithm~\ref{alg:motif_inj}.
+In Algorithm~\ref{alg:motif_inj}, we state our algorithm for injective motif sampling.